 The purest MSM compound comes from the process that is the most “natural” occurrence found in nature; by either distillation or crystallization.
 The only two methods used to produce MSM.

-Distillation is by far more universally accepted as superior purification.
-With distillation, heat is used to separate compounds by each of their unique boiling points.
+Seems like Distillation is by far more universally accepted as superior purification.
+Because with distillation, heat is used to separate compounds by each of their unique boiling points.
 MSM’s boiling point is 478 degrees Fahrenheit.
 By a chemical synthesis process of reacting two raw materials, dimethylsulfoxide and hydrogen peroxide, a new molecule, MSM or dimethyl sulfone is formed.
 Stated another way, after the chemical synthesis process has formed MSM, it then purifies or separates itself from non-MSM remaining molecules by reaching a boiling point of 478 Degrees Fahrenheit.
 This “distillation” of MSM results in a very pure joint support supplement compound product.

-By contrast, if the resulting MSM molecule is left to purify by crystallization, the end product can be adversely affected by the use of impure solvents.
+Certainly, if the resulting MSM molecule is left to purify by crystallization, the end product can be adversely affected by the use of impure solvents.
 This could result in leaving toxic or other undesirable by-products in the mix.
 But it is still considered to be pure MSM.
 This (less) pure crystallization purification process is completely valid and poses no real harm to the MSM user.
 These traces of impure solvents simply negate the full potential that MSM would have otherwise had to offer the user.

-Although the nutrition industry has established standards of MSM compound production, the purification methods of either distillation or crystallization are both acceptable.
+Furthermore, although the nutrition industry has established standards of MSM compound production, the purification methods of either distillation or crystallization are both acceptable.
 It comes down to the cost that any given MSM producer is willing to invest into the quality of the end product.

 - The contamination that may occur at a production facility could allow other products involving improper sanitation procedures to spill into the production of MSM.
-Thus impacting purity.
+Thus, impacting purity.